rishabpoh/test/AzureStorageNetMigrationV12.md

 await service.GetPropertiesAsync();
 ```

+### Shared Access Policies

+TBD

 ### Client hierarchy

-In the interest of simplifying the API surface we've made a three top level clients.
+In the interest of simplifying the API surface we've made a three top level clients that can be used to interact with a majority of your resources: `BlobServiceClient`, `BlobContainerClient`, and `BlobClient`.

+[//]: # (Blob Metadata, properties, and attributes...)

 ### Client constructors